 Heat Rate of Coal

-The heat rate of coal is the amount of heat required to produce one unit of electricity.
-The higher the heat rate, the more coal is needed to generate the same amount of electricity.
 There are a number of factors that can affect a power plant’s heat rate, including the type of coal being burned, the efficiency of the boiler, and the temperature and pressure at which the steam is generated.

-In general, newer plants have lower heat rates than older plants.
 Improving the heat rate is an important way to reduce emissions from coal-fired power plants.
 If a plant can generate the same amount of electricity with less coal, then it will emit less carbon dioxide and other pollutants into the atmosphere.

 There are a number of ways to improve a plant’s heat rate.
 One is to switch to a lower-quality coal that contains more energy and burns hotter.
 Another is to add additional insulation to the boiler so that less heat escapes during operation.